Arnav-arw/RealityPlacer-Demo/README.md

 # RealityPlacer

 RealityPlacer is a true augmented reality app which harness all powerful features provided by ARKit and RealityKit.
-It bring state of the art AR features to masses!
+It bring state of the art augmented reality features to the masses!

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/88189594/183463831-a93eca84-32d4-4df2-b08b-512f507a93a6.png">